“Management is doing things right; leadership is doing the right things.”

 Permits Plunge, Apartments Quietly Rise

-Fresh permit data show a widening split: single‑family permits fell for six straight months while multifamily ticked up.
-Through June, 485,935 single‑family permits were issued nationwide, down 5.6% from a year earlier, even as multifamily reached 244,812, up 2.9%.
+Fresh permit data show a widening split: single‑family permits fell for six straight months, while Multifamily ticked up.
+Through June, 485,935 single-family permits were issued nationwide, down 5.6% from a year earlier, while multifamily permits reached 244,812, up 2.9%.
 Analysts cite affordability stress, credit constraints, and builders working off inventories.

 TOOLBOX TALK